PseudoDesign/pseudo-design-linux-build/README.md

 DOCKER_NETWORK_HOSTNAME - The hostname of the container's network.
 Defaults to pseudo-design-linux-build:scarthgap.
 ```

-You can pass a command to this container to run
+You can pass a command to this container to run, e.g. `./start-docker-image.sh bitbake MACHINE=cora-z7 core-image-minimal`

 ## Docker Compose (Unfinished, TBD if this is useful)

 This project manages build containers using [Docker Compose](https://docs.docker.com/compose/intro/compose-application-model/).